munteanue1234/pokergtosolver/README.md

 The frontend of this project was done in TypeScript, React and Remix.
 Remix has a lot of boilerplate, most of which is not here for the sake of readability.
 The backend, including the monte-carlo simulations and equity calculations, are done in Python.
 The backend Python server is done using Flask.

+The .tsx files contain the main logic of the App.
+The misc folder contains important UI utlity and processing utility for user input.
+The backend folder contains the Python and Flask app, including the Monte-Carlo simulations and equity calculations.

 # Elements

 Here is how the home screen looks: